asthonman/RPC-Prison-Break/RPC List.md

 [RPC-005](http://www.rpc-wiki.net/rpc-005) - Queen of the South Sea: likely serve as a background character, only making an appearance near the surface, if at all.

-[RPC-077](http://www.rpc-wiki.net/rpc-077) - The Grandmother: bound to a single room.
+[RPC-077](http://www.rpc-wiki.net/rpc-077) - The Grandmother: First appears not far from her cell, offering the player candy.
+If the player refuses, she will insist they take it.
+Eventually she will attempt to force-feed the player, her form twisting more and more until her true form is revealed.
+Afterwards, she becomes a recurring enemy, operating in a similar manner to Radical Larry.

 [RPC-127](http://www.rpc-wiki.net/rpc-127) - Cloud Coverage: